ucodehackathon/sensor-video-sync/README.md

 `$ pip3 install -r requirements.txt`

-Modify `sync.py` to set the correct file to use.
+Modify `sync.py` to set the correct file to use and sampling rate.

 `$ python3 sync.py`